Empowerment Group Partners

 How does Zoe Empowers encourage the growth of faith among participants?

-ZOE is a religiously non-restrictive program.
+Zoe Empowers is a religiously non-restrictive program.
 All orphans and vulnerable children are able to qualify for the program regardless of their beliefs.
-Zoe Empowers does not coerce children into saying they believe in certain way to fully participate in the program.
+The empowerment model does not coerce children into saying they believe in certain way to fully participate in the program.
 However, Zoe Empowers is a Christian organization and we do not leave our faith behind us as we help children to help themselves.
-The children in ZOE’s program both see and hear the Christian message of God’s great love for them.
+The children in our program both see and hear the Christian message of God’s great love for them.
 This message is always an invitation and never a requirement for being a full and respected member of the group.
 As in every other aspect of the program, the young people are encouraged to make decisions for themselves.
 This is also why the program is so effective in children learning about God’s love.
 Because the young people make their own decisions, they also take responsibility to speak with one another, and with other members of the community about the Gospel.
 Groups often incorporate prayer, worship and faith sharing in wonderful, non-exclusive ways.